Sedowan/power-aware-miner-homeassistant/README.md

   }
 ```

-This sensor gets the local IP of the Mining Rig.
+This sensor returns the local IP of the Mining Rig.

 #### Hashrate of each GPU